cassiofariasmachado/identity-server-cli/readme.md

 ## Contribution

-Contributions are welcome, if you find some bug please don't let of open a PR.
+Contributions are welcome, if you find some bug please don't let of open an issue or a Pull Request.
 Thanks!